-If you’re looking for a way to extra still images of a certain interval from a video, there are several paid options in the various app stores.
+If you’re looking for a way to extract still images of a certain interval from a video, there are several paid options in the various app stores.
 But here’s a free and easy alternative that works well.

 It uses MPEG StreamClip, an app that has been around several years and hasn’t actually been updated in several.
 But it still works well even if it lacks some of the polish we might expect from modern apps.
 It’s unassuming looks masks a surprising amount of power under the hood, but for this we’re focused on only one of its many features.